 In late December 2020, Congress passed a bill approving a re-funding of the PPP and EIDL programs under the CARES Act.
 President Biden signed an application deadline extension on March 30, 2021.
-The new application deadline is March 31, 2021.
+The new application deadline is now May 31, 2021.

 There will be overwhelming demand (as in the first and second rounds) and the ~$300 billion main pot of funding will likely be spoken for within weeks.
 Due to the stipulations of the second round of funding, an additional $60 billion in funds that can only be distributed via a specific subset of lenders (intended to reach a wider variety of businesses) will likely last a bit longer.
-However, be sure to apply quickly as the new deadline is now March 31, 2021.
+However, be sure to apply quickly as the new application deadline is now May 31, 2021.

 The April 2020 package contained roughly $310 billion to replenish the Paycheck Protection Program (PPP), including $60 billion that must be routed through lenders that serve hard-to-reach or minority groups, an additional $10 billion for the EIDL grant program, as well as an additional $50 billion for the Small Business Administration’s disaster relief fund for disaster/economic injury loans, in addition to allowing agricultural/rural businesses access to these types of funds.

 Since there is such a huge demand for emergency funding from America’s small businesses, we expect that President Biden will approve at least one more round of funding in 2021 as well.